ClydeCMSCTeaching/de6/README.md

-# de6
+#DE6

-Watch the following video: [here](https://www.youtube.com/watch?v=iz5Qx18H6lg) The questions are in order, and once you finish the questins you can stop watching (about 30 minutes through).
+Watch the following video: https://www.youtube.com/watch?v=iz5Qx18H6lg The questions are in order, and once you finish the questions you can stop watching (about 30 minutes through).

 Answer the following questions.
 Each is worth 2 points.
 You can use any resources you like.

-1. What soltuions is there in C++ to having to write multiple structs which may hold doubles, ints, floats, etc (such as IntStruct, DoubleStruct, etc)?
+1. What solutions is there in C++ to having to write multiple structs which may hold doubles, ints, floats, etc (such as IntStruct, DoubleStruct, etc)?
-2. Are templates turing complete?
+2. Are templates Turing complete?
-3. What is the C++ equivelent to a C-style array?
+3. What is the C++ equivalent to a C-style array?
 4. How do you make a compile-time constant in C++?
 5. How do you tell the compiler to figure out the type instead of writing it in C++?
 What keyword do you use?
 6. What are lambdas?